jeffzy15/aboutapp/README.md

 # GithubProject
-Welcome!
+Welcome to our Github project!

-By Ethan, Qi An and Jeffrey (Admiralty)
+Made By: Ethan, Qi An and Jeffrey (Admiralty)